Greater Sunda Islands: Demographics

 Sumatra has about 50 million people (census date 2000), making it the fourth most populated island in the world.
 There is a diverse range of ethnicities; the most predominant ethnic groups are the Malay, Batak, Minangkabau and Acehnese.
 Each of these groups has unique traditions and ceremonies, which have been passed on through generations by oral, written, social and artistic communications.
 Ethnic groups are prominent in political climates and are inherently linked to the religious profile of the island.
 Currently Sumatra is primarily Islamic (90%), with minority religious groups Christianity (8%) and Buddhism (2%).
 Links between ethnicity and religion can be demonstrated by the dominance of Malay people in Sumatra.
 The Malay people are the most dominant ethnic group populating Sumatra.
 The most vital part of Malay culture is their intrinsic connection to Islam; adhering to Islam is directly linked to the Malay identity and an individual can identify as Malay only if they adhere to Islam.
-Hence, individuals who follow other religious groups identify as ethnic minorities.
+Hence, individuals who belong to other religions identify as ethnic minorities.

 The main dialect of Indonesian spoken in Sumatra is Gayo.
 Gayo is a living language used by inhabitants of the central highlands of Aceh, which is located at the northern tip of Sumatra.
 The Gayo people have an estimated population of 4,000,000 people, and are the second largest ethnic group in the Aceh province.
 Various other provinces within Sumatra have their own unique dialects.

 Agriculture is the most prevalent occupation throughout Sumatra, covering 80% of the population.